1. Talented Wedding Videographer schedules fill up fast, so book early

 5. Personality, personality, personality

-When you first have the opportunity to speak with the videograpger, the conversation should be fun, relaxed, and informative.
+When you first have the opportunity to speak with the videographer, the conversation should be fun, relaxed, and informative.
 Make sure you vibe with him from the first telephone call, all the way until the delivery of your film.

 6. Review portfolios of your potential Wedding Videographer